stanislavsavolainen/Fullstack-programming-materials-/springboot/online_shop_project1_plan1/README.md

 Replace mysql-connector-java driver version for matchin your mysql-server

-- my solution was change from 8.0.11 to 5.1.49, because I continue develop project in computer where mysql-server version is different see screenshot of this error.
+- my solution was change from 8.0.11 to 5.1.49, because I continue develop project in computer where mysql-server version is different.
+See screenshot of this error.

 https://mvnrepository.com/artifact/mysql/mysql-connector-java